 How to Diagnose a Fracture

 The diagnosis of a broken bone can be simple, as when the bone is obviously deformed, or difficult, as in a minimal, “hairline” fracture.
 X-rays can be helpful to differentiate a small fracture from a severe sprain, but that technology won’t be available in a power-down situation.
-There are some ways to tell, however:
+There are some clues:

 A fracture will manifest with severe pain and inability to use the bone (for example.
 The patient cannot put any weight whatsoever on a broken ankle).
 Someone with a sprain can probably put some weight, albeit painfully, on the area.